 Happy Fourth of July from our team at SIGNAL Magazine!

 Plenty of people say they support the military, but for those looking to put their money where their mouth is, the VA Voluntary Service offers diverse opportunities to help the nation’s veterans.
 Though the VA is often associated with hospitals, the organization has various facilities where volunteers can make a difference.
 To learn more, fill out the form posted on the website; it also has an option for people who would rather make a monetary donation than a time donation.
+The FAQ page has additional information.

 Klein Tools will donate $25,000 in 2013 to Operation Homefront, an organization that provides emergency financial and other assistance to the families of U.S. service members and wounded warriors.
 The donations are planned to be outright and not connected to any sales or promotion, but Klein is giving its customers a chance to show their support for the military as well.
 And the opportunity comes with a fancy, exciting name.

 An empty seat at a big production does no one any good.
 So, the Veteran Tickets Foundation provides free or discounted tickets for all sorts of shows and events to members of the military community.
 Organization personnel work with leagues, groups and venues to obtain the passes and also accept donations of tickets or funds from the general public.
 The military community can check out the Events section to find out which shows and games are or will be available.
+To request tickets, users must create an account with the website.

 Woo Woo!
 All aboard!
 And first in line!
 Amtrak offers a 10 percent military discount to active-duty troops and their dependents on the lowest available fare on most trains.
 Troops in uniform also are welcome to jump to the head of the ticket line.

 Helping troops wounded in battle is not only patriotic, it also can be a lot of fun.
 The Gary Sinise Foundation puts on or takes part in many events to help build the community around troops and first responders.
 One of its initiatives is the Building for America’s Bravest program to construct smart homes for severely wounded veterans.
 Gary Sinise and the Lt.
+Dan Band are touring in 2013 to help raise the funds necessary for the effort by selling tickets and seeking sponsorships and donation.

 The Department of Veterans Affairs (VA) is offering My HealtheVet as the personal health record to help veterans, active-duty troops, dependents and their caregivers partner better with their health care teams.
 Members of the military community who have not accessed their account in a while will find upgraded features including different levels of accounts.
+Eligible personnel who have never created an account may want to apply for one now to access all the benefits available.

 Many people are familiar with Pat Tillman’s story.
 He left an NFL career with the Arizona Cardinals to become a U.S. Army Ranger after 9/11 and was subsequently killed in the line of duty.
 His family and friends started the Pat Tillman Foundation to provide scholarships for military veterans and their spouses.
+Eligible parties interested in becoming a Tillman Military Scholar can learn more about the criteria online.

 The idea that troops and veterans should not come home from war feeling alone or forgotten—especially if they are injured—is a message that many have tried to drive home for years.
 Quilts of Valor answered the call to action by taking a simple idea and growing it into a huge grass roots effort that has provided tens of thousands of pieces of comfort to returning warfighters and veterans.
 As the name suggests, these items are large lap quilts that makers offer as a symbol of gratitude from the American people.